pierr3/TrackAudio/README.md

 ### Windows

+Download and install the [Visual Studio c++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe), which is a requirement for TrackAudio to run on

 Download the latest release on the [release page](https://github.com/pierr3/TrackAudio/releases) and run the executable.
 This should install TrackAudio.

 ## Build